 Ralph Bunche Summer Institute

 The Ralph Bunche Summer Institute is an annual, intensive five-week program held at Duke University.
-It is designed to introduce to the world of doctoral study in political science those undergraduate students from under-represented racial and ethnic groups or those interested in broadening participation in political science and pursuing scholarship on issues affecting under-represented groups.
+It is designed to introduce to the world of doctoral study in political science those undergraduate students from under-represented racial and ethnic groups.

 Small Research Grant Program